-"In the midst, however, of these bright human hopes and anticipations, the decree went forth that her days were numbered.
-About eighteen months before her departure, the physician who was called in on the occasion of some trifling illness, as it was supposed, detected, to the surprise and grief of all who loved her, such undoubted signs of consumption in her constitution that in all human probability her life could not be of long duration.
-Such tidings to a young and happy woman, surrounded by everything that can make outward existence attractive, would, in ordinary circumstances, have come as the direct calamity; but it was not so in the case of Mrs. Home.
-Though at that time only in her twenty-first year, she received the announcement with entire calmness.
-God's will be done, was the cheerful law of her life, and He who had hitherto made that life so rich would not fail, she knew, to continue His love and mercy to her in that higher life to which He was calling her.
-Nothing but the deepest religious conviction of the Supreme Wisdom and Love can bring the human soul into a state of submissive obedience to His otherwise apparently severe and invsterious decrees.
-Let us now see how the Divine Father had led and schooled His young disciple into that highest, that profoundest of all knowledge, the firm possession of which makes obedience and submission easy, and keeps the soul calm and even joyful under the most startling and adverse circumstances.
+Let me have the pleasure of adding the sweet tribute to her memory of Mrs. Howitt, which gives such few facts as may be made public of one who amongst her friends required no written words to be embalmed in their hearts' best memories.
+To those who knew her not, these words will serve to show the effect of spiritual communion during the long stages of disease, and the placid contemplation of the passing onward, to which He was calling her.
+Nothing but the deepest religious conviction of the Supreme Wisdom and Love can bring the human soul into a state of submissive obedience to His otherwise apparently severe and mysterious decrees.
+Let us now see how the Divine Father had led and schooled His young disciple into that highest, that profoundest of all knowledge, the firm possession of which makes obedience and submission easy, and keeps the soul calm and even joyful un. der the most startling and adverse circumstances.
 We shall then in part, if not fully understand whence came the strange, and apparently most unnatural, willingness to depart from the earthly life amidst its most attractive circumstances.
 She was a deeply-believing Spiritualist.
 God's love had made known to her the reality of the spiritual world; she had been permitted to solve the great, mysterious, and perplexing riddle of the Hereafter, and so loyal was she to the knowledge which had thus been given her, that she was ready to attest it in life or in death.
 Like all experienced Spiritualists she knew that the outward life, be its term longer or shorter, is but a school in which God wills to train the immortal being to a higher knowledge-is but a pilgrimage, or passage by which he is willing to conduct it to another and a still happier home.
 She knew that in that other state of existence, though unclothed by the body, and apparently separated from the beloved on earth, she might yet be permitted to watch over and love them as their guardian angel, and to be in the close companionship of those who had gone before-of those living and glorified spirits who should lead her to the throne of grace and love ineffable.
 If it be the highest heroism to meet death with unflinching courage, this amiable, gentle young woman, this child of affluence and fortune, displayed an almost unequalled degree of this noble quality of mind, and so doing, proved how strong and all-sustaining in life's extremity is the faith of the Christian Spiritualist.

-"The first startling intelligence that her disease was mortal came to a mind so prepared with wholly abated The sting was already taken from death; nor through the whole after trials and sufferings of her physical frame did she lose her equanimity or firm confidence in the future.
-This calmness, indeed, became the most striking feature of her long and painful illness.
-It was so profound and marked as to be almost phenomenal, and was noticed as such by the eminent physicians who attended her in London, and subsequently in France, as well as by the Bishop of Perigueux, who frequently visited her during the latter part of her earthly life.
+"The first startling intelligence that her disease was mortal came to a mind so prepared with wholly abated force.
+The sting was already taken from death; nor through the whole after trials and sufferings of her physical frame did she lose her equanimity or firm confidence in the future.
+This calmness, indeed, became the most striking feature of her long and painful ill-It was so profound and marked as to be almost ness. phenomenal, and was noticed as such by the eminent physicians who attended her in London, and subsequently in France, as well as by the Bishop of Perigueux, who frequently visited her during the latter part of her earthly life.
 The last sacraments were administered to her by the Bishop, who wept like a child, and who remarked that 'though he had been present at many a death-bed for Heaven, he had never seen one equal to hers.'